DavidGillsjo/dockers/README.md

 - `DHOME=<homedir>` allows you to mount a home directory which you access from within the container as `/host_home`, defaults to `$HOME`.
 - `DUSER=<myuser>` allows you to run the container as another user than the user executing the script
 - `IMAGE=<image name>` in case you named your image differently from default name.
+- `SUDO=1` If you need sudo to run docker, but still want to mount your home and keep user ID.

 For example, mounting the data directory `/home/$USER/data` on the host and running as root:
 ```